NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

   - 1M
 ```

+> [!NOTE]
+> Tag-value pair could be parsed correctly.
+Tag will be stripped before conversion.

 ### Float(DBL/SGL)

 _**special case**_:

-- For SGL/DBL, empty string will be converted to the input prototype value
+- For SGL/DBL, empty string will be converted to the input prototype value.

 ``` text
 Supported Format: